 \textbf{Correlated failures:} Fig.~\ref{fig:correlated_failure_nationalroaming} plots the FDP and FSP with increasing radius of correlated failures.
 In every case, we simulate a failure in the center of the municipality and let all BSs within radius $r_\text{fail}$ m of the center fail.
 If $r_\text{fail} = 500$m, on average $1\%$ of the BSs in the region fail.
 For $r_\text{fail} = 100, 2500$ and $5000$m, this is respectively $9\%, 38\%$ and $65\%$ of the BSs.

-Similar to the isolated failures in Fig.~\ref{fig:random_failure_nationalroaming}, Fig.~\ref{fig:correlated_failure_nationalroaming} suggests that the FDP and FSP will not be affected for small regions of failure under correlated failures.
-However, for larger radii, we notice that national roaming will not result in the highest FSP and lowest FDP any more~(e.g., when $r_{\text{fail}}=2500$ m), as \KPN performs better in terms of FDP and \TMobile in terms of FSP.
+Similar to the isolated failures in Fig.~\ref{fig:random_failure_nationalroaming}, Fig.~\ref{fig:correlated_failure_nationalroaming} suggests that the FDP and FSP are not affected for small regions of failure under correlated failures.
+However, for larger radii, we notice that national roaming does not result in the highest FSP and lowest FDP anymore~(e.g., when $r_{\text{fail}}=2500$ m), as \KPN performs better in terms of FDP and \TMobile in terms of FSP.
 We attribute this lower FSP to a higher number of users served by the remaining surviving BSs.
-Under national roaming, there are three times as many users in the center of a region (the city center) compared to no national roaming.
+Under national roaming, three times as many users are in the center of a region (the city center) compared to no national roaming.
 Moreover, due to the non-uniform deployment of BSs, the number of BSs that fail is relatively large compared to a single-MNO scenario.
-Therefore, a disaster in this region has more impact when all users share the network compared to when every MNO uses its own network, as BSs on the border of the disaster region will become more congested.
+Hence, a disaster in this region has more impact when all users share the network compared to when every MNO uses its own network, as BSs on the border of the disaster region become more congested.